R (film)

 R is a 2010 Danish prison drama film written and directed by Tobias Lindholm and Michael Noer, and starring Pilou Asbæk.
 The film was produced by Nordisk Film.
 The film follows Rune Pedersen (Pilou Asbæk), who is serving a prison sentence of two years in Horsens State Prison.
 Here he is set to do the dirty work of distributing drugs between departments.

-The film premiered at the 2010 International Film Festival Rotterdam, was released in Denmark on April 22, 2010.
+The film premiered at the 2010 International Film Festival Rotterdam, and was released in Denmark on April 22, 2010.